jewelthomaswilliams1/Elk_Stack/README.md

 		1. Filebeat looks for logs; audit logs, deprecation logs, gc logs, server logs, and slow logs.
 		It then forwards that information to Elasticsearch or Logstash.

-		2. Metricbeat collects metric data from your target servers and systems.
+		2. Metricbeat collects metric data from the target servers and systems.
 Metricbeat is part of the Elastic Stack, meaning it works seamlessly with Logstash, Elasticsearch, and Kibana.